linrunner/tlp-doc/installation/arch.rst

     pacman -S acpi_call tp_smapi

-omitting the ones not required by your hardware.
+omitting the one not required by your hardware.

 .. note::